peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

     * The default tasks are setup (specified by the ```root_defaultTask``` property).
 This is a comma separated list of task names.

-    * Setup the wrapper task
+    * The wrapper task is setup.

-    * Setup the distclean task to also clean the ```cnf/cache``` and ```.gradle``` directories .
+    * The distclean task is adjusted to also clean the ```cnf/cache``` and ```.gradle``` directories.

     * The hook ```cnf/gradle/custom/rootProject-post.gradle``` is invoked.

   * The hook ```cnf/gradle/custom/workspace-post.gradle``` is invoked.

-* For every included project with a ```build.gradle``` file Gradle loads that file.
+* For every included project with a ```build.gradle``` build script, Gradle invokes that build script.

 * Gradle resolves the build setup.

-* Gradle can now build the project by running the specified (or default) tasks.
+* Gradle will now build the project by running the specified (or default) tasks.

 # <a name="BuildTasks"/>Build Tasks

-The discussion of the build tasks below is split per project type/category.
+The discussion of the build tasks below is split per project type.

 ## <a name="BuildTasksBndProjects"/>Bnd Projects

+This section only discusses tasks that are added or modified compared to the Gradle Java plugin.

 ### <a name="BuildTasksJar"/>jar

-This task instructs bnd to construct an OSGi bundle.
+This task instructs bnd to construct the project's OSGi bundles.
+The bundles are placed in the project's ```generated``` directory.

 This is comparable to the ```jar``` task that is defined by the Java plugin, which instructs the Java compiler to construct a standard jar.

-A bnd project completely replaces the ```jar``` task.
+However, a bnd project completely replaces the ```jar``` task.

-The ```bnd.bnd``` file describes how the OSGi bundle must be constructed and is therefore taken as input by bnd.
+The ```bnd.bnd``` file describes how the OSGi bundle(s) must be constructed and is therefore taken as input by bnd.

+This task is automatically disabled when no bundle(s) must be contructed.

 ### <a name="BuildTasksCheck"/>check